www-codeblock-io/Sovereign/README.md

 - Download: 500 MB/day (15 GB/month)
 - Upload: 5 GB/day (150 GB/month)

-Any old laptop you have laying around should meet the above specifications.
+Most entry level laptops should meet the above specifications.
 Just add an external 2T SSD drive with an unlimited broadband connection.

-I purchased a second hand entry level [HP portable laptop](https://www.amazon.com/gp/aw/d/B0C9N3H8F2/ref=ox_sc_act_image_1?smid=AYY6S2IYYQJGA "Amazon HP Laptop") from Amazon.com for $140.
+I purchased this second hand [HP portable laptop](https://www.amazon.com/gp/aw/d/B0C9N3H8F2/ref=ox_sc_act_image_1?smid=AYY6S2IYYQJGA "Amazon HP Laptop") from Amazon.com for $140.

 - Ram: 16GB
 - CPU: Intel celeron 1.1 GHz
 - HDD: 64GB

-I then added this external 2T SSD drive for $140.
+I then added an external 2T SSD drive for $140.
 [Link](https://a.co/d/itXEh1A "Amazon.com")

 ___
 ## VERIFY & INSTALL SOFTWARE

-For all Bitcoin software, it’s a particularly important security step to verify the release.
+For all Botcoin related software, it’s a particularly important security step to verify the release.
 This is done to ensure the installation file you download has not been compromised.
 Follow download instructions and use gpg in the terminal as instructed.

 ___
 ## Install Linux Ubuntu 22.04 LTS
-We're installing Ubuntu 22.04 LTS because at the time of writing the Tor project have not released a package for Ubuntu 24.04.4 LTS.
+I installes Ubuntu 22.04 LTS because at the time of writing the Tor project have not released a package for Ubuntu 24.04.4 LTS.

 ### Deactivate Secure-Boot
 Secure boot signing authorities have made mistakes in the past ([section 3, page 2 under 'Disadvantages'](https://www.nsa.gov/portals/75/documents/what-we-do/cybersecurity/professional-resources/BootSecurityModesAndRec_20190522.pdf)).
-We will verify all the software ourselves and not trust a third-party to do this for us.
+I will verify all the software myself and not trust a third-party to do this for me.

-Enter into the laptops Bios menu:
+1. Enter into the laptops Bios menu:
 Press the laptops power-on button then immediatly press the Function key that enters the Bios menu.
-For the HP Laptop i'm using it was the F2 key, but it could also be F9, F10, F11 or F12 depending on the laptop brand.
-A quick google search should provide an accurate answer.
+For the HP Laptop I'm using it was the F2 key, but it could also be F9, F10, F11 or F12 depending on the laptop brand.
+A quick google search will provide an accurate answer.

-Once the system Bios has loaded, proceed to turn-off ```Secure Boot``` (usually located under the ```security``` tab), save and exit.
+2. Once the system Bios has loaded, proceed to turn-off ```Secure Boot``` (usually located under the ```security``` tab), save and exit.
 Then turn-off the laptop.

-On a seperate PC head over to [Ubuntu Releases](https://releases.ubuntu.com/22.04/ "Ubuntu releases") and download the Ubuntu ISO image ```Ubuntu-22.04.4-desktop-amd64.iso```, save the ISO file to your Downloads folder:
+3. On a seperate PC head over to [Ubuntu Releases](https://releases.ubuntu.com/22.04/ "Ubuntu releases") and download the Ubuntu ISO image ```Ubuntu-22.04.4-desktop-amd64.iso```, save the ISO file to your Downloads folder:

-Also save the ```SHA256SUMS``` and ```SHA256SUMS.gpg``` files to the same folder.
+4. Also save the ```SHA256SUMS``` and ```SHA256SUMS.gpg``` files to the same folder.

 ### Verify download signitures